Wmatistic/SimulatedLiquid/README.md

 ## TODO:
 1. ~~Extrapolate collision detection from empty GameObject and add it into script on the particle prefab~~
 2. Optimize runtime speed to allow for more particles (partially finished)
-3. ~~Implement predictive position equation for calculating density / pressure~~
+4. ~~Implement predictive position equation for calculating density / pressure~~
-4. ~~Implement viscosity~~
+5. ~~Implement viscosity~~
+6. Add color by velocity function for the particles